-The following links will help you comparison shop for the throttle position sensor of a known and solid name brand (Walker Products):
+The following links will help you to comparison shop for the throttle position sensor on your 1.5L Mazda Protege:

-You can find a complete list of 2.0L Mazda 626 tutorials in this index:
+You can find a complete list of 1.5L Mazda Protege diagnostic tutorials and wiring diagrams in this index:

 Here's a small sample of the tutorials you'll find in the index:

 - Ignition System Wiring Diagram (1995 1.5L Mazda Protege).

 - How To Test The Ignition System (1996-1998 1.5L Mazda Protege).

 - How To Test Engine Compression (1995-1998 1.5L Mazda Protege).

 - How To Test The MAF Sensor (1996-1998 1.5L Mazda Protege).

 If this info saved the day, buy me a beer!